 U.S. Department of Energy — $96.8 million loan guaranty for the construction of a geothermal project located in Malheur County, Oregon; a proposed loan guarantee to Georgia Power Company, Oglethorpe Power Corporation and Municipal Electric Authority of Georgia for the financing of the 2,214 MW Vogtle nuclear power project in Georgia; the potential financing of the Kemper 582 MW Integrated Gas Combined Cycle clean lignite-fueled project located in Georgia

-Gestamp Eólica and First Wind — acquisition of the development-stage 60 MW Flat Water wind farm in Nebraska; the development-stage 50 MW Roth Rock and 50 MW Roth Rock North wind farms in Maryland; in the acquisition of a controlling interest in the development-stage 23 MW Punta Lima wind farm in Puerto Rico; in respect of multiple project investment transactions, including the $102 million tax equity investment in the 203.5 MW wind farm in Utah; a $90 million tax equity investment in its 60 MW wind farm in Maine; and a $60 million tax equity investment in the 40 MW wind farm in Vermont
+Gestamp Eólica — acquisition of the development-stage 60 MW Flat Water wind farm in Nebraska; the development-stage 50 MW Roth Rock and 50 MW Roth Rock North wind farms in Maryland; in the acquisition of a controlling interest in the development-stage 23 MW Punta Lima wind farm in Puerto Rico; in respect of multiple project investment transactions, including the $102 million tax equity investment in the 203.5 MW wind farm in Utah; a $90 million tax equity investment in its 60 MW wind farm in Maine; and a $60 million tax equity investment in the 40 MW wind farm in Vermont

 American Solar Direct — $50 million tax equity investment by Washington Gas in a partnership for the development and ownership of a portfolio of residential solar projects in California